essykings/python-datetime/README.md

 ## Conclusion
-There are very many scenarios where you will work with date and time in real-world applications.
+There are many scenarios where you''ll  work with date and time in real-world applications.
 For example:

-- when you want to schedule a script to run at some particular timings
+- When you want to schedule a script to run at some particular timings
-- when filtering date from particular days
+- When filtering date from particular days
-- when extracting data from certain APIs at specific times every day
+- When extracting data from certain APIs at specific times every day
-- in applications that keep track of events, appointments, or bookings, e.t.c.
+- Applications that keep track of events, appointments, or bookings, e.t.c.